 Silliman Textbook Library (SMTL)

-In its inaugural year of opening (the 2017-2018 school year), the SMTL collected over 600 donations from Yale students, a majority of donations coming from the local Silliman community.
+In its inaugural year of opening (the 2017-2018 school year), the SMTL collected over 600 donations from Yale students and faculty, a majority of donations coming from the local Silliman community.
 The donations were compiled and noted into a database, aptly called the Silliman Textbook Library Database.
-Students can check the contents of the SMTL remotely by accessing the Database, and then use the donated textbooks during visits to the Acorn.
-Currently, the Textbook Library books are only available to use through reference in the Acorn, and cannot be taken out or borrowed.
+Students can check the contents of the SMTL remotely by accessing the Database, and then use the donated textbooks during visits to the Library space.
+Currently, the SMTL is nearing 1000 donations in total.

 The SMTL exists so multiple copies of textbooks for many different classes can be available for students to use free of charge.
 Students can do readings, collaborate on problem sets, and do other important academic work without having to pay exorbitant costs.